PseudoPau/ThesisLog/Writing/Operational Manual.md

 In the final analysis, a drawing simply is no longer a drawing, no matter how self-sufficient its execution may be.
 It is a symbol, and the more profoundly the imaginary lines of projection meet higher dimensions, the better.*-Paul Klee

 ## Project Narrative ##
+The critical visual and verbal skills are not thoroughly taught in architecture schools as part of a curriculum, but as tacit knowledge that seems to be learned only from failures.
+The project attempts to portray the essential toolkits to operate a successful design through a fictional auction, and then to suggest a supplementary curriculum to increase the excellence rate for the design education pipelines.

 Architects and designers need to answer the following questions when they are preparing deliverables in order not to mess up a commission or a competition:
 	1. Who is the audience?
 	2. How to apportion the energy in design and representation?